dhopegraphics/hivedemia-web-version/backend/README.md

-# 🧠 HIVEBACKIT – Educational Platform Backend
+# 🧠 HIVEDEMIA – Educational Platform Backend

-HIVEBACKIT is a FastAPI + PostgreSQL backend powering an AI-driven educational platform.
+HIVEDEMIA is a FastAPI + PostgreSQL backend powering an AI-driven educational platform.
 Features include competitions, shared notes, topic extraction, notifications, and more.

 ---